bitquery/graphql-docs/docs/Schema/Dogecoin/addressstats.md

 The `addressstats` field allows us to retrieves statistics related to blockchain addresses.

+Address statistics give a high-level profile of any Dogecoin address: total DOGE sent and received, transaction counts, fee totals, and active-day counts.
+This is valuable for merchant dashboards, tipping-platform analytics, and compliance workflows that need an address summary without scanning every UTXO individually.

 Here is an example that demonstrates how to retrieve statistics about a specific address:

 ```